Cochlear Implants FAQ

 Phone use is a challenge for anyone with hearing loss.
 This is certainly true for most cochlear implant users as well.
 With practice, some cochlear implant users are able to make phone calls and understand familiar voices over the telephone.
-Some cochlear implant users are even able to understand an unfamiliar speaker, yet others are not able to use the phone at all.
-Your audiologist can discuss tips and additional hardware that may assist in making phone use easier.
+Yet others are not able to use the phone at all.
+Your audiologist can discuss tips and additional tools that may assist in making phone use easier.

 Many health insurance companies cover the cost of cochlear implantation.
 However, a growing percentage of carriers have begun to specifically exclude cochlear implants from their coverage.
 At Boys Town National Research Hospital, we have rehabilitation specialists within our center that that can help you secure prior authorization and/or appeal claims that have been initially denied.
 Individuals interested in pursing a cochlear implant should investigate their insurance carrier’s reimbursement policy for potential restrictions placed on the center site, surgeon, and the amount of follow-up services required.
 It may be helpful to determine out-of-pocket expenses that are unique to your carrier and policy.

 Warranties vary by manufacturer.
 Warranties for the internal portion of the implant are typically much longer than warranties for the external equipment (i.e., speech processor, headset, etc.).
 Presently, internal device warranties are typically for about 10 years and warranties for speech processors are typically for about 5 years.
 Additionally, speech processor warranties are typically limited to one-time loss or damage.
 Please check with the manufacturer for specific details.
 After the expiration of the manufacturer-issued warranty, it is recommended that the recipient secure additional coverage for the external equipment.
 Three potential avenues to explore include: (1) an independent insurance company that covers cochlear implant equipment, (2) purchasing extended coverage through the manufacturer, and (3) your homeowner’s insurance policy.
 Contact your audiologist for additional information.